eventhorizontelescope/vlbimon-bridge/README.md

 * The db file should be owned by group 'grafana' and be group writable
 * If a user is going to run a bridge (see below), they should be a member of group 'grafana'

+## Past database migrations

+This is an ordered list:

+* scripts/fix-bug-azelalt.py
+* scripts/create-remo.py

 ## Production bridge

 The current production bridge is on the same machine as the ehtcc